1941 Auckland Rugby League season: Final

+Manukau won the Stormont Shield for the first time in their history to complete a strong season where they finished runner up in the championship and winners of the Roope Rooster and Stormont Shield.

 Top try scorers and point scorers

-Jim Murray of Manukau scored a remarkable 31 tries which was a record for a season.
+Joe Murray of Manukau scored a remarkable 31 tries which was a record for a season.
 His teammate Jack Hemi also broke the record for the most points in a season, finishing with 208 which was well ahead of the previous record set by Bill Davidson in 1921.

 Senior B grade/Reserve grade competition

 With senior teams depleted by the large numbers of players going away to war the Auckland Rugby League decided to merge the reserve grade and senior B grade.
 The competition was generally reported as “senior B” but was named “reserve grade” at times as well.
 The fixtures were not listed apart from the first 2 weeks so few venues or referees are known and very few results were reported either.
 In early June it was reported at the board of control meeting that “several senior B teams had defaulted” and “it was decided to refer the matter to the junior control board for a report”.